mehmetdurmazz/spring-generic-rest-template/README.md

 # Spring Rest Template with Java Generics
 Spring Rest Template implemented with Java Generics in this project.
-3 types of REST method(GET,POST and PUT) is used to retrieve response in the generic way.
+3 types of REST method(GET,POST and PUT) are used to retrieve response in the generic way.

 ## Details